COVID19 Prevention Checklist Industry Guidance

 - Require all staff, vendors, and visitors to maintain 6 feet of physical distance from individuals who are not part of their household group whenever possible.

-- Require all staff, vendors, and visitors to wear a face covering where physical distancing is difficult to maintain, per CDC recommendations and pertinent Executive Orders from the Office of the Governor.
+- Require all staff, vendors, and visitors to wear a face covering, per CDC recommendations and pertinent Executive Orders from the Office of the Governor.
 Face coverings are not required when individuals are alone in personal offices.
+(Updated 11/5/20)

-- The number of individuals that can gather in a shared space (e.g., a conference room, dining room) must not exceed the limit established by the Governor’s Executive Order, currently set at 50 people indoors and 100 people outdoors.
+- The number of individuals that can gather in a shared space (e.g., a conference room, dining room) must not exceed the limit established by the Governor’s Executive Order.

 - Maintaining physical distancing of 6 feet and wearing face coverings are the primary tools to avoid transmission of respiratory droplets between individuals.
 If a space cannot accommodate the gathering limit without complying with the six-foot distancing requirement, attendance must be limited to allow for such compliance.